sweetice9cn/3/README.md

 <br><img src="pics/36.png"></br>
 <br><img src="pics/37.png"></br>
 <br>(3)	Uniqueness of username and nickname</br>
-First, we use username for user’s logging in, and nickname as the identity of this user in Snickr.
-We don’t use email as sign up measurement, since some users might want to create multiple accounts using one email address.
+Username is used as logging in measurement, and nickname as the identity of this user in Snickr.
+Email is not used as sign up measurement, since some users might want to create multiple accounts using one email address.
 For example, a NYU professor may want to create an account identified as a professor of NYU, he might want to use NYU email as his personal contact information.
 He could create another account identified as a CEO of his own company registered under NYU, and he might also want to use NYU email as well.
 </p>
-Therefore, in order to use username to log in one particular user, and use nickname to identify one user in Snickr.
-We need to make them unique.
-And this is what we do:
+Therefore, in order to use username to log in one particular user, and use nickname to identify one user in Snickr, it's essential to make them unique.
 </p>
 Set UNIQUE attribute for username and unickname  </p>
 <br><img src="pics/38.png"></br>